jhumelsine/jhumelsine.github.io/_posts/2024-11-07-abstraction-cohesion.md

 ## Coupling
 [Coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) is often uttered in the same breath with _cohesion_.
 It took me a while to gain a solid understanding of coupling, especially when used with cohesion.
 They seemed similar yet different, and I wasn’t sure how to distinguish them.

-Coupling is also about connected elements as well.
-However, unlike cohesive elements, coupled elements do not intrinsic relationships.
+Coupling is also about connected elements.
+However, unlike cohesive elements, coupled elements do not have intrinsic relationships.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/37/2021-05-15_14_56_22_A_Reese%27s_Peanut_Butter_Cup_broken_into_two_pieces_in_the_Franklin_Farm_section_of_Oak_Hill%2C_Fairfax_County%2C_Virginia.jpg/1200px-2021-05-15_14_56_22_A_Reese%27s_Peanut_Butter_Cup_broken_into_two_pieces_in_the_Franklin_Farm_section_of_Oak_Hill%2C_Fairfax_County%2C_Virginia.jpg?20210515225457" alt="Reece's Cup" title="Image Source: https://commons.wikimedia.org/wiki/File:2021-05-15_14_56_22_A_Reese%27s_Peanut_Butter_Cup_broken_into_two_pieces_in_the_Franklin_Farm_section_of_Oak_Hill,_Fairfax_County,_Virginia.jpg" width = "40%" align="right" style="padding-right: 20px;">